rocqetry/rocqet/NOTES.md

    diagrams subsume other simulation diagrams (i.e lock-step simulation and plus simulation)

-2. Our case study will be informed by the historical example of a verified compiler, from John McCarthy and James Painter (the McPainter compiler), and show extensiblity by incrementally adding features until the compiler is CompCert-like.
+2. Our case study will be informed by the historical example of a verified compiler, from John McCarthy and James Painter (the McPainter compiler), and show extensiblity by incrementally adding features until the compiler is CompCert-like:

    McPainter -----------------------> Imp -----------------------> * -----------------------> CompCert
                 Add statements               Add functions                Add Memory Model